-They're often highly flexible too, with easy-access ISAs allowing you (as the name suggests) the opportunity to access your funds or make further deposits whenever you wish.
-You're in total control and have the freedom to save as much or as little as your budget allows (as long as you stick within the ISA limits), whilst offering the chance to withdraw your cash should one of life's emergencies hit.
+ISAs can often be highly flexible too, again even more so in the variable rate sector.
+Easy access ISAs give you the opportunity to access your funds or make further deposits whenever you wish, putting you in in total control and giving you the freedom to save as much or as little as your budget allows (as long as you stick within the ISA limits), while offering the chance to withdraw your cash should one of life’s emergencies hit.
+Even if you’ve got a fixed rate ISA, most will allow you to transfer out or close the account if you need, though this will typically be subject to a hefty interest penalty.

-Because you're in control you're taking on all of the risks too, but really, there aren't many to speak of.
-Cash ISAs are very low-risk savings products as, unlike investments, there's no way you can get back less than you put in (although you might need to contend with the effects of inflation, and remember that if you choose stocks and shares ISAs the risks are higher and you may not get back your initial investment), and you're covered by the Financial Services Compensation Scheme for up to £85,000 should the bank or building society go bust.
+As with the rest of the cash savings market, cash ISAs are very low-risk savings products.
+Unlike with investments, there’s no way you can get back less than you put in (although you might need to contend with the effects of inflation, and remember that if you choose stocks & shares ISAs the risks are higher and you may not get back your initial investment), and you’re covered by the Financial Services Compensation Scheme for up to £85,000 should the bank or building society go bust.